alessandropaticchio/alessandropaticchio.github.io/index.md

 [Polimi Data Scientists](https://polimidatascientists.it/index.html) is a student association I founded, with the aim of connecting the world of work with the academic one, focusing on the data science field.

 - Arranged 10+ talks and meet-ups with prestigious companies and professors, with 50+ attendees
-- Published articles and course notes in Data Science topics
+- Published articles and course notes on Data Science topics
 - Gave educational support to younger students willing to pursue a Data Science career

 ## :mag_right: Projects I've done...
 [Semi-supervised NNs for COVID-19, published at NIPS 2020 Workshop](https://github.com/alessandropaticchio/semi_supervised_nn_for_covid19/blob/master/README.md) -  In this work, we study the spread of COVID-19 using a semi-supervised neural network and assuming a passive part of the population remains isolated from the virus dynamics.
-We applied a novel method do solve **differential equations** with **Neural Networks**.<br><br />
+We applied a novel method to solve **differential equations** with **Neural Networks**.<br><br />
 [Improving Transfer Learning](https://github.com/alessandropaticchio/improving-transfer-learning) - My Master's thesis in Computer Engineering at Politecnico di Milano, developed at Harvard University.
 Improving domain-specific transfer learning for image recognition and differential equations.<br><br />
 [From Potential To Rays](https://github.com/alessandropaticchio/from_potential_to_rays/tree/main) -  In this research project we leveraged Deep Learning to study a well-known optics problem, namely trying to predict where caustics will emerge, given the position and the intensity of the rays hitting a surface.
-The architecture proposed consists of two **Variational Autoencoders** and a **Feed-Forward Network** to map the two latent spaces.<br><br />
+The proposed architecture consists of two **Variational Autoencoders** and a **Feed-Forward Network** to map the two latent spaces.<br><br />
 [Neural Style Transfer - Pytorch implementation](https://github.com/alessandropaticchio/neural_style_transfer/) - A Pytorch implementation of the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) by Gatys et al.<br><br />
 [CartPole-DQN](https://github.com/alessandropaticchio/CartPole-DQN) - This repository contains Pytorch code to train a **Deep Q-Learning network** that learns to balance a CartPole, a common Reinforcement Learning benchmark.<br><br />
 [Breanna](https://github.com/alessandropaticchio/Breanna) - A Python implementation of a tool to manage advertising campaign data and build Machine Learning models on them.<br><br />